zen1em/webhook-spammer/README.md

 # Current features
 > [!WARNING]
-> Webhook spammer isn't too fast, but it works
+> Webhook spammer is still in development we will add more stuff soon, If you have a suggestion leave it in issues.

 | Feature               | Description                                                                                                          |
 |-----------------------|----------------------------------------------------------------------------------------------------------------------|